mvysny/vaadin-quarkus/README.md

 you attempt to run this project:

 1. Edit the `web.xml` file and change the `project.basedir` configuration option to the correct path to this example project.
-See Issue #2 for more details.
+See issue #2 for more details.

 ## Running the application in dev mode